-For example: The ARG repo parameter and the echo command pointing to the repository file, creates and then injects the correct path into the repository file
+For example: The ARG repo parameter and the echo command pointing to the repository file, creates and then injects the correct path into the repository file for the desired channel version.

 The repository is determined by the activation key that you assigned to your image profile.